 A facility needs an inventory to track and manage air emissions and their sources.
 To prepare the inventory, emissions from all processes, ancillary activities and equipment should be included.
-Regular review should be carried out to make sure the inventory is up-to-date.
-This inventory should include emissions sources regulated by permit as well as those not currently regulated.
+Regular review should be done to ensure the inventory is up to date.
+This inventory should include emissions sources regulated by permits and those not currently regulated.